PyTorch on Aurora

 Intel's getting started doc).

-Intel extension for PyTorch has been made publicly available as an open-source project at Github
+Intel extension for PyTorch has been made publicly available as an open-source project on Github.

 Please consult the following resources for additional details and useful tutorials.